 Funding Available for Projects Addressing Forest Health, Wildfire Risk

-The state can fund up to half the cost of each awarded project; grant recipients are required to match at least 50 percent of the total project cost through cash or in-kind contributions depending on whether the project location falls within an area of “fewer economic resources.”
+The state can fund up to 50 or 75 percent of the cost of each awarded project; grant recipients are required to match at least 50 or 25 percent of the total project cost through cash or in-kind contributions depending on whether the project location falls within an area of “fewer economic resources.”
 Projects can be located on private, state, county or municipal forestlands.
-Program funds also are allowable to fund the purchase of equipment that directly supports and expands on-the-ground opportunities to reduce hazardous fuels.
+Program funds also are allowable to fund the purchase of equipment that directly supports and expands opportunities to reduce hazardous fuels.
 Program funds may be used for forest restoration but are not part of post-fire rehabilitation activities.

 Applications must be submitted electronically to local CSFS Field Offices by 5 p.m.
-MST on Oct.
-23, 2019.
+MST on May 19, 2021.
 A technical advisory panel convened by the CSFS will review project applications and make funding recommendations.
-The CSFS will then notify successful applicants next spring.
+The CSFS will then notify successful applicants this summer.

-Applications and additional information about the Forest Restoration and Wildfire Risk Mitigation Grant Program are available at CSFS Field Offices and online at https://csfs.colostate.edu/funding-assistance.
+Applications and additional information about the Forest Restoration and Wildfire Risk Mitigation Grant Program are available at CSFS Field Offices and online at csfs.colostate.edu/funding-assistance.

 The Colorado State Forest Service (CSFS) provides professional forestry assistance, wildfire mitigation expertise, and outreach and education to help landowners and communities achieve their forest management goals.
 The CSFS is a service and outreach agency of the Warner College of Natural Resources at Colorado State University and provides staffing for the Division of Forestry within the Colorado Department of Natural Resources.
 For more information, visit csfs.colostate.edu.